 Telephone and video hearings during coronavirus outbreak

 We’re increasing use of telephone, video and other technology to continue as many hearings as possible remotely.
-We will make best possible use of the equipment currently available; and are working nonstop to update and add to that.
+We will make best possible use of the equipment currently available and are working nonstop to update and add to that.
 Some hearings, the most obvious being jury trials, cannot be conducted remotely.

 Coming to court or tribunal during the coronavirus outbreak

 All court and tribunal users are reminded you should read the latest information about prevention, treatment, travel and staying at home.
-These include but are not limited to witnesses, those attending for jury service, defendants, professional courts users and justice system partners.

 There is separate advice about: